pyOpenSci/handbook/community/translation.md

 These are the checks a reviewer should incorporate into their review.
 * Verify that the translation can be built in the PR branch without warnings
     * Example for Spanish translation: `nox -s docs-live-lang -- es`
     * The command can be used for any language by swapping out the language tag at the end.
-A list of Sphinx language tags can be [found here](https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-language).
+The current list of languages that are being actively worked on can be found in the [Packaging Guide noxfile.py](https://github.com/pyOpenSci/python-package-guide/blob/d0c05fac6c28097e60b7206e1ba5314ab869804c/noxfile.py#L45) file.
+A complete list of Sphinx language tags can be [found here](https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-language).
 * Go through the file and ensure that the translation makes sense, using the following checks:
     * There are no typos
     * Technical terms can be easily understood